Offboarding

 • Reference and recommendations for the employee

-• Employee Referrals: referring any friend/relative as the next prosperous employee might cut hiring cost; etc.
+• Employee Referrals: referring any friend/relative as the next prosperous employee might cut hiring costs; etc.

 7 Best Practices for Employee Offboarding